2026 Festival Competition

 Competing for the Francis Kwong Memorial Award

-Recognizing an emerging new director (first or second feature film) with a Cash Prize of $2,000 US.
+Recognizing the best new director (first or second feature film) with a Cash Prize of $2,000 US.

 • Kim Sung-yoon’s FRAGMENT (South Korea)